The Third Imperial Easter Egg

 Art.
 1548.
 “A lady’s gold watch, opened and set into a gold egg with one diamond.
 The latter on a gold tripod pedestal with three sapphires.”
 Number 1644 “

-In 2011 Fabergé researchers Vincent and Anna Palmade discovered the Egg survived beyond 1922.
-It had made its way to the West and was sold without its provenance for $2,450 (£875) by Parke Bernet in New York, in their auction of the 7th March 1964.
-Parke Bernet’s catalogue entry for the Egg reads:
+In 2011 Vincent and Anna Palmade discovered the Egg survived beyond 1924.
+It had made its way to the West and entered the collection of a New Yorker named Mrs Rena Clark.
+Her chattels were sold by Parke Bernet in New York, on 7th March 1964.
+Among them, listed without its provenance was the egg.
+It sold for $2,450 and the catalogue entry read:

-The Egg remained in the USA and was recently bought for $14,000.
-The purchasers were unaware of its provenance and the price paid was calculated only on its intrinsic value.
+The Egg remained in the USA and was later bought for $14,000.
+The purchaser was unaware of its provenance and the price paid was calculated solely on its intrinsic value.

-“We are antique dealers, so we doubt everything but this story is so wonderful you couldn’t really make it up – it is beyond fiction and in the legends of antique dealing, there is nothing quite like this.”
+“We doubt everything but this story is so wonderful you couldn’t really make it up – it is beyond fiction and in the legends of antique dealing, there is nothing quite like this.”

 Kieran McCarthy quoted by Reuters.